Zum Hauptinhalt springen Zur Suche springen Zur Hauptnavigation springen

 Über den Autor

 Natalie Haynes is a writer and broadcaster.
-She is the author of The Amber Fury, The Children of Jocasta, and Stone Blind, which was a Sunday Times bestseller in 2022.
-Her non-fiction book about women in Greek Myth, Pandora's Jar, was a New York Times bestseller in 2022.
-She has written and performed eight series of her BBC Radio 4 show, Natalie Haynes Stands Up for the Classics.
-In 2015, she was awarded the Classical Association Prize for her work in bringing Classics to a wider audience.
-A Thousand Ships is her third novel.
+She is the author of The Amber Fury, The Children of Jocasta, A Thousand Ships, which was shortlisted for the Women's Prize for Fiction in 2020 and Stone Blind.
+Her non-fiction book about women in Greek Myth, Pandora's Jar, was a bestseller in both the UK and the US.
+She has written and performed eleven series of her BBC Radio 4 show, Natalie Haynes Stands Up for the Classics.
+In 2015 she was awarded the Classical Association Prize for her work in bringing Classics to a wider audience.

 Details